metomi/rose/sphinx/api/configuration/application.rst

    .. rose:conf:: meta

       Root level setting.
 Specify the configuration metadata for the application.
-      This is ignored by the application runner, but may be used by other Rose utilities, such as the config editor GUI.
+This is ignored by the application runner, but may be used by other Rose utilities, such as :ref:`command-rose-config-edit`.
       It can be used to specify the application type.

    .. rose:conf:: mode

       Root level setting.
-Specify the name of a builtin application, instead of running a command specified in the ``[command]`` section.
+Specify the name of a builtin application, instead of running a command specified in the :rose:conf:`[command]` section.

-      ..
-TODO - See also Running
+      See also :ref:`Rose Built-In Applications`.
-         Tasks > rose task-run > Built-in Applications Selection

    .. rose:conf:: command